dgroomes/stackoverflow-look-back/README.md

 * [ ] Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
-* [ ] Multi-term search.
-The search bar should take each word and apply an "AND" search
 * [ ] Implement a "recents" feature?
 Maybe the most relevant StackOverflow posts are the ones I just added!
 I'm revisiting them continually until I understand them (concepts) or memorize them (commands or code snippets).
-* [ ] Remove the viewer with a standalone "Search UI".
+* [x] DONE Replace the viewer stuff with a standalone "Search UI".
 I've already implemented a good deal of this effort in `search-ui/`.
       It is a single-page app built with Next.js and the posts data lives in Algolia.
 The UI uses Algolia's sophisticated component library.
 I'm impressed with the developer experience of Algolia (and I also notice the price tag $$$).
 * [ ] Handle case insensitivity in the search result highlighting.
 Unfortunately I this means the algorithm has to be changed considerably.
 Something to do with carrying a pair of "the original text section" and a "normalized (lowercased) text section" and somehow preserving case in the original phrase.
 Maybe regex are the right choice but then I have to escape the regexes if the matched term has regex special characters (which maybe they never do?).
+* [ ] Facet search.
+Those are the clickable search categories you see in many search UIs.
+* [ ] Show the question title.
+* [ ] Give a visual indication that an entry is an answer to a question.
+Question entries, by contrast, will show unadorned.
+* [ ] Fix redundant calls to `toJSON`.
+The whole purpose of that design is that it is called implicitly by the browser `JSON.stringify`
+      API.
+* [ ] Consider what to improve about indexing `htmlBody`.
+Unfortunately SEDE only provides the HTML body and doesn't have an option for just the content.
+That's perfectly reasonable.
+But it's awkward to index the markup.
+Doesn't it have any negative effect on search results?
+If not, then I can live with it.
+If I really wanted I could parse out the text nodes.

 ## Finished Wish List items